mary435/cardiovascular_diseases_risk_model/README.md

 And follow the same instructions as above for running the model.

 ## From bentoml model to Docker image
-If you have docker and bentoml installed, you can run ```bentoml build ``` command as a result will receibe a message like this:
+Open your docker and run this command in the same folder that we used for the project:  ```bentoml build ``` As a result will receibe a message like this:
 ```
 (cardio_project) Marilinas-MacBook-Air:cardio_project marilinaorihuela$ bentoml build
-Building BentoML service "cardiovascular_risk_classifier:xslsx4c63wv5jrft" from build context "/Users/marilinaorihuela/Documents/cardio_project".
+Building BentoML service "cardiovascular_risk_classifier:xslsx4c63wv5jrft" from build context "/Users//Documents/cardio_project".
 Packing model "cardiovascular_diseases_risk_model:b6n5rxc63gzabrft"
 Locking PyPI package versions.
 /opt/anaconda3/envs/cardio_project/lib/python3.10/site-packages/_distutils_hack/__init__.py:33: UserWarning: Setuptools is replacing distutils.